-Amount(s) Source(s) a) Add additional sections to reduce class size of English 11 P, Algebra P, and Algebra II P (As FTE allows)
+Amount(s) Source rce(s) of Er dd additional sections to reduce class size Inglish 9P, English 11 P, Algebra P, and ebra II P (As FTE allows)

 All students in AP Language classes will be served by this strategy and the activities.
 Additionally, this support is targeted to students taking their first AP course.